jhermann/ice-creamery/recipes/Espresso Martini (Deluxe)/README.md

 # Espresso Martini (Deluxe)

-Mix the hot espresso with the cocoa powder to bloom it.
+Mix the hot coffee with the cocoa powder to bloom it, then let it cool down.

 # INGREDIENTS